apache/mynewt-site/docs/os/tutorials/olimex.md

 <br>

 ### Build the Bootloader
-Run the `newt build boot_olimex` command to build the boot loader image:
+Run the `newt build boot_olimex` command to build the bootloader:

 ```no-highlight
 $ newt build boot_olimex